HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/index.md

 ## Prerequisites

-Before you can use Search V2 Authoring, complete the following prerequisites:
+To use Search V2 Authoring, ensure the following prerequisites are met:

 1. Install Search V2 Authoring.
 For more information on how to install Search V2 Authoring, refer to [Installing Search V2 Authoring](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md).
 2. Enable Practitioner Studio.
 For more information on how to enable Practitioner Studio, refer to [How to enable Practitioner Studio](../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).